TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-SEQUELlZE-JWT-AUTH/README.md

 There are 4 functions:
  – /api/test/all for public access
- – /api/test/user for logged in users (role: user/moderator/admin)
+ – /api/test/user for logged in users (role: user/admin)
- – /api/test/mod for users having moderator role
  – /api/test/admin for users having admin role

     controllers/user.controller.js